The Cloud (Star Trek: Voyager)

 "The Cloud" is the sixth episode of the television series Star Trek: Voyager.
 The teleplay was written by Tom Szolosi and Michael Piller, based on a story by Brannon Braga, and directed by David Livingston.

-USS Voyager spacecraft continues to search for supplies in the Delta Quadrant.
+The USS Voyager spacecraft continues to search for supplies in the Delta Quadrant.

-In this episode Captain Janeway says "There's coffee in that nebula," a line an astronaut tweeted from the International Space Station in 2015.
+In this episode, Captain Janeway says: "There's coffee in that nebula" - a line an astronaut tweeted from the International Space Station in 2015.

 This episode aired on UPN on February 13, 1995.

 Plot

 Captain Janeway's log states that several weeks have passed and the crew have become more like an "extended family".
 Neelix has been serving his special recipes to the crew, to help save replicator power, but Janeway has been cut off from her regular coffee and Neelix's alternative is unpalatable.
-After encountering a strange nebula with signs of omicron particles, which could supplement their rapidly depleting energy reserves, Janeway orders the ship into the nebula.
+After encountering a strange nebula with signs of omicron particles, which could supplement their rapidly depleting energy reserves, Janeway orders the ship to go into the nebula.
 En route, Janeway and Chakotay discuss the lack of a ship's counselor and the effect it could have on morale.
 As the ship goes through the cloud, it comes across a natural energy barrier keeping them 7000 km from the particles they need.
 Tom Paris engages thrusters to breach the barrier, which closes behind them.

 As the ship enters further into the nebula, it encounters trouble: the shields begin to drop in power, reserves begin to fade, and the impulse drive triggers a dangerous reaction.
 Voyager leaves the nebula immediately, but now must use a photon torpedo to breach the barrier.
 The ship has sustained damage, and unidentified material from the nebula is attached to the hull.
 B'Elanna Torres and the Doctor investigate the material and discover that it is organic.
 They now realize that the nebula is in fact a living organism, and that by breaching the barrier they injured it.

 The crew find a way to heal the nebula: the Doctor points out that it has a regenerative power, so they need only be a helping hand.
 Janeway takes Voyager back inside to repair the damage done in the first encounter.
 Torres attempts to modify the engines to produce a suitable beam of energy, though the ship is more depleted than before.
 As they enter, the natural defenses of the nebula attack the ship more intensely, lodging it deeper and further from the wound.
 Chakotay finds a flow of energy in the nebula and believes it is a circulatory system.
 The ship reaches the injury using the flow, initiates the repair, and leaves as it heals.

 In side stories, Neelix appoints himself the ship's morale officer; Janeway receives help from Chakotay in finding her animal guide from Native American folklore; and Tom Paris takes Kim to "Chez Sandrine", a French bistro he frequented on Earth that he has recreated in the holodeck.
 After the mission, Janeway and other crew members relax at Chez Sandrine.